-Because every time you cut the price, you’re handing money to the customer.
-You “pay” them something towards buying your product if they don’t pay full price.
+Because every time you cut the price, you’re giving money away.
+You “pay” customers something towards buying your product if they don’t pay full price.
 You devalue the brand.
 The message you send is that not enough people buy at the regular price.
 So you’re cutting the price to move product.
-And, when it goes back up to the regular price, won’t people just wait until the next round of price discounts?
+And, when it goes back to the regular price, won’t some people just wait until the next round of price discounts?

 So, who’s in the right here?
 Do you price discount, or not?

 The finances of price discounts

-Let’s say for example, your sales team propose offering a 20% price discount next month.
+For example, say your sales team propose offering a 20% price discount next month.
 And it’ll double your unit sales.

 Sounds good, right?
-Double the number of sales has to be good, doesn’t it?
+Double the number of sales has to be good, surely?

 But finance people would quickly tell you, you need more information to work out if it’s worth doing.

 Let’s look at 2 different scenarios to show why this could be a good, or a bad idea.